toebes/go-parseemail/README.md

 # go-parseemail
-GO Routine for paling an Email address
+GO Routine for parsing an Email address